-If one reads the Project Management Institute’s Project Management Body of Knowledge (or as the cognoscenti call it, PMI’s PMBOK) you’d think there was just one way to be a project manager; a heavily waterfall approach that the cool kids think is old fashion.
+If one reads the Project Management Institute’s Project Management Body of Knowledge (or as the cognoscenti call it, PMI’s PMBOK) you’d think there was just one way to be a project manager; a heavy waterfall approach that the cool kids think is old fashion.
 In the latest edition, they’ve added some information about agile approaches, but it reminds me of the parents in a mid-1960’s movie trying to sound cool to their hippie children.
 They just don’t quite get it.

 If you talk to fans of an agile approach, you’d think everything can be broken down into sprints and that requirements documents are a waste of time.
 For them, an engaged stakeholder is assumed but—news flash—some stakeholders just want to be left alone until you’re done.